Antarctic Plateau: Exploration

 The Antarctic Plateau was first observed and photographed from the air in 1929 by a Ford Trimotor aeroplane carrying four men on the first flight to the South Pole and back to the seacoast.
-The chief pilot of this flight was Bernt Balchen, a native of Norway, and the navigator and chief organizer of this expedition were Richard E. Byrd of Virginia, an officer in the U.S. Navy.
+The chief pilot of this flight was Bernt Balchen, a native of Norway, and the navigator and chief organizer of this expedition was Richard E. Byrd of Virginia, an officer in the U.S. Navy.
 The other two members of its crew were the co-pilot and the photographer.

 Climate

 The high elevations of the Antarctic Plateau, combined with its high latitudes and its extremely long, sunless winters, mean that the temperatures here are the lowest in the world in most years, falling as low as -92 °C.

 Fauna

 The nearly continuous frigid winds that blow across the Antarctic Plateau, especially in the austral winter, make the environment inhospitable to life.

 Microbial abundance is low (<103 cells/ml of snowmelt).
 The microbial community is mainly composed of members of the Alphaproteobacteria class (e.g. Kiloniellaceae and Rhodobacteraceae), which is one of the most well-represented bacterial groups in marine habitats; Bacteroidota (e.g. Cryomorphaceae and Flavobacteriaceae); and Cyanobacteria.
-According to research, polar microorganisms should be considered as deposited not only airborne particles but also as active components of the snowpack ecology of the Antarctic Plateau.
+According to research, polar microorganisms should be considered as not only deposited airborne particles, but also as active components of the snowpack ecology of the Antarctic Plateau.